buffup/FrontEndTest/README.md

 # The Task:

-Display our `Buff` component as an overlay of the video HTML element.
+Display our `Buff` component as an overlay on the video HTML element.

 Using the API link provided, you should replace the information contained in the provided `Buff` component with real data.